2024 United States presidential debates: Prelude

 The Biden and Trump campaigns had agreed to a September 10 debate hosted by ABC, but after Biden suspended his re-election campaign, it became unclear whether Trump would debate a new rival candidate.
 In late July, after Harris secured enough support to become the presumptive nominee, Trump said he would debate her repeatedly, though he said he preferred not to do so on ABC.

 Fox News extended invitations to Harris and Trump for a proposed debate to place on September 17 in Pennsylvania.
 Harris indicated on July 25 she was willing to debate Trump on ABC.
 Trump's communications director, Steven Cheung, remarked the same day that the Trump campaign would not commit to any debate until the Democratic Party formally nominated its candidate.
-On August 2, Trump stated that the planned September 10 debate (hosted by ABC News) would be "terminated" since Biden would no longer be a participant and instead he had "agreed with Fox News" to a September 4 debate with a live audience, which Harris never accepted.
+On August 2, Trump stated that the planned September 10 debate would be "terminated" since Biden would no longer be a participant and instead he had "agreed with Fox News" to a September 4 debate with a live audience, which Harris never accepted.
 In an August 8 press conference, Trump announced he would rejoin the September 10 debate, though he made it contingent on Harris agreeing to two other proposed debates, stating that if Harris only agrees to the ABC debate, "I don't know how that's gonna work out.
 We'd like to do three debates."

 Harris and Trump verbally sparred over attending the debates.
 On August 15, the Harris campaign said a second debate would be contingent on Trump "actually showing up" to the September 10 debate.
 On August 27, Trump recommitted to the September 10 debate.